kaize0409/Awesome-Graph-OOD/README.md

-# Awesome-Graph-OOD-Adaptation
+# Awesome-Graph-OOD-Learning

-This repository contains a list of papers on graph out-of-distribution adaptation.
+This repository contains a list of papers on graph out-of-distribution learning.

-Check out our survey: [Beyond Generalization: A Survey of Out-Of-Distribution Adaptation on Graphs](https://arxiv.org/pdf/2402.11153.pdf)
+Check out our existing survey: [Beyond Generalization: A Survey of Out-Of-Distribution Adaptation on Graphs](https://arxiv.org/pdf/2402.11153.pdf), which contains a list of papers on graph out-of-distribution adaptation.

 We are also preparing an updated survey on Deep Graph Learning under Distribution Shifts, which will be available soon！